thautwarm/Fable.Sedlex/README.md

-NOTE: currently we support interpreted mode and Python source code generation.
+NOTE: currently we support interpreted mode and source code generation for Python and Julia.

 It's EASY to compile `compiled_unit` into source code for C\#, F\# and others.
 See `CodeGen.Python.fs` for how to write a custom backend.